fallen-icarus/cardano-swaps/README.md

 ### `Swap` Redeemer
 The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
 For a successful swap, all of the following must be true:

-1. No beacons among tx inputs.
+1. No swap input utxos have reference scripts - this also protects the beacon.
 2. All swap input prices are > 0.
 3. All outputs to the swap address contain the proper datum:
     - `swapPrice` == weighted avg price of all swap inputs